Ekda Kaay Zala: Reception

 Anub George of The Times of India has praised the movie by stating it is one of the most valuable films of 2022.
 Lokmat published a positive review on the movie.
 News 18 talked about Sunidhi Chauhan's Marathi song in the movie.
 Maharashtra Times wrote that actors in the movie did justice to their characters.
 Pune Mirror wrote the movie is refreshing and very unique.
 Hindustan Times wrote, "Even though the subject is a difficult one, it has been showcased in a decent manner".
+Vinod Ghatge of ABPMazha gave it four stars and wrote "Ekda Kaay Zala' is a film that makes you think calmly, and most importantly, teaches the little mind to be careful".